Cognizant

-Cognizant had a period of fast growth during the 2000s and became a Fortune 500 company in 2011; as of 2021, it is ranked 185.

 History

-Cognizant was established in 1994 in Chennai, India, as Dun & Bradstreet Satyam Software (DBSS), a 76:24 joint venture between Dun & Bradstreet and Satyam Computer Services, with Srini Raju as the founding CEO and MD.
+Cognizant was established in 1994 in Chennai, India, as Dun & Bradstreet Satyam Software (DBSS), a 76:24 joint venture between Dun & Bradstreet and Satyam Computers, with Kumar Mahadeva, and Srini Raju as the founding CEOs and MDs.
 It began with 50 employees in Chennai as Dun & Bradstreet's in-house technology unit focused on implementing large-scale IT projects for Dun & Bradstreet businesses.
 In 1996, the company started pursuing customers beyond Dun & Bradstreet.

-In 1996, Dun & Bradstreet spun off several of its subsidiaries including Erisco, IMS International, Nielsen Media Research, Pilot Software, Strategic Technologies and DBSS, to form a new company called Cognizant Corporation, headquartered in Chennai, India.
-Three months later, in 1997, DBSS renamed itself to Cognizant Technology Solutions.
+In 1996, Dun & Bradstreet spun off several of its subsidiaries, including Erisco, IMS International, Nielsen Media Research, Pilot Software, Strategic Technologies and DBSS, to form a new company called Cognizant Corporation, headquartered in Chennai, India.
+Three months later, in 1997, DBSS renamed itself Cognizant Technology Solutions.

 In July 1997, Dun & Bradstreet bought Satyam's 24% stake in DBSS for $3.4 million.
 Headquarters were moved to the United States, and in March 1998, Kumar Mahadeva was named CEO.
 Operating as a division of the Cognizant Corporation, the company focused on Y2K-related projects and web development.

 In 1998, the parent company, Cognizant Corporation, split into two companies: IMS Health and Nielsen Media Research.
 After this restructuring, Cognizant Technology Solutions became a public subsidiary of IMS Health.
 In June 1998, IMS Health partially spun off the company, conducting an initial public offering of the Cognizant stock.
-The company raised $34 million, less than what the IMS Health underwriters had hoped.
-They earmarked the money for debt payments and upgrading company offices.